Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Appendix

 We use the \texttt{Transformer Base} architecture \cite{vaswani2017attention} as implemented in fairseq \cite{ott-etal-2019-fairseq}.
 We use the standard Transformer architecture with dimension 512, feed-forward layer 2048, 8 attention heads, 6 encoder layers and 6 decoder layers.
 For optimization, we use the Adam optimizer with a learning rate of $5\cdot 10^{-5}$.
 To prevent overfitting, we applied a dropout of 0.3 on all layers.
 The number of warm-up steps was set to 4000.
 At the time of inference, a beam search of size 5 is used to balance the decoding time and accuracy of the search.

 For the word-level domain-mixing model, we use the same setting as \citet{jiang-etal-2020-multi-domain}.
-Notice that the number of parameters of our proposed model is dynamically adjusted with the domain numbers and k times than standard model architecture, since every domain has its multi-head attention layer and feed-forward layer.
+The number of parameters of our model is dynamically adjusted with the domain numbers and $k$ times higher than standard model architecture, since every domain has its multi-head attention layer and feed-forward layer.
+To have a fair comparison between baselines, we enlarged the baseline models to have $\sqrt{k}$ times larger embedding dimension, so the baseline has the same number of parameters.